csipapicsa/Dictionary/README.md

 ### TODO:
 #### Soon
+  - Possible answers in alphabetical ascending order (useful in case of big amount of possible answers)
   - Don't show the pandas append bullshit message in the end
 #### Later on
   - After a help sentence arises add NOK to the statistics